variantstudios/intelligentinvestingllc.com/_posts/2018-01-05-529-plans-extend-to-k-12.md

 ---

-The newly passed Tax Cuts and Jobs Act is not only for Corporate and Personal taxes.
-It also contains language that expands the use of 529 plans.
-As a reminder, 529 plans are accounts you set up with a named beneficiary.
-All earnings in the account will be tax free provided the withdrawals are used for the named beneficiary towards qualified higher education expenses.
-Before the changes in the new Tax Cuts and Jobs Act, those qualified education expenses could only be used towards post-secondary schools (colleges).
-This will now extend to K-12 expenses as well for up to $10,000 per year.
+The newly passed Tax Cuts and Jobs Act is not only for Corporate and Personal taxes.&nbsp; It also contains language that expands the use of 529 plans.&nbsp; As a reminder, 529 plans are accounts you set up with a named beneficiary.&nbsp; All earnings in the account will be tax free provided the withdrawals are used for the named beneficiary towards qualified higher education expenses.&nbsp; Before the changes in the new Tax Cuts and Jobs Act, those qualified education expenses could only be used towards post-secondary schools (colleges).&nbsp; This will now extend to K-12 expenses as well for up to $10,000 per year.
 {: .MsoNoSpacing}

-{: .MsoNoSpacing}

 As a refresher, here are some of the other features of 529 accounts that have always been in place:
 {: .MsoNoSpacing}

-{: .MsoNoSpacing}

-* While there is no federal tax deduction for 529 plan contributions, over 30 states offer a deduction or credit for annual contributions.
-Most states require you to contribute to your home state’s plan to receive the benefit.{: .MsoNoSpacing}
+* While there is no federal tax deduction for 529 plan contributions, over 30 states offer a deduction or credit for annual contributions.&nbsp; Most states require you to contribute to your home state’s plan to receive the benefit.

-* Most states have different investment options.
-Consult your investment advisor before deciding on how to invest your funds.{: .MsoNoSpacing}
+* Most states have different investment options.&nbsp; Consult your investment advisor before deciding on how to invest your funds.

-* You can change the named beneficiary of the plan, provided the new beneficiary is a member of your family.{: .MsoNoSpacing}
+* You can change the named beneficiary of the plan, provided the new beneficiary is a member of your family.

-* If you withdraw funds for any non-qualified expenses, you will pay ordinary income tax on all the earnings plus a 10% tax penalty.{: .MsoNoSpacing}
+* If you withdraw funds for any non-qualified expenses, you will pay ordinary income tax on all the earnings plus a 10% tax penalty.

-Please feel free to [contact](http://www.intelligentinvestingllc.com/contact/) me anytime to discuss this topic or any other in more detail.
+Please feel free to&nbsp;[contact](http://www.intelligentinvestingllc.com/contact/)&nbsp;me anytime to discuss this topic or any other in more detail.
 {: .MsoNoSpacing}